-Partners Cup is usually held in place of the Managers Cup every few months.
-The key difference between these two cups is that the Partners Cup has home and away legs whereas every match in the Managers Cup is always held at a neutral venue.
+Partners Cup is held in place of the Managers Cup every few months.
+The key difference between these two cups is that the Partners Cup has home and away legs, whereas every match in the Managers Cup is always held at a neutral venue.

-Once you have racked up the required number of points for Qualifiers Round 1, you qualify for the Online Cup and will enter Qualifiers Round 2.
+Once you have racked up the required number of points for Qualifiers Round 1, you qualify for the online cup and will enter Qualifiers Round 2.

-If you don’t comply with this rule, you will incur a 500 point deduction from your team’s overall rating for the tournament.
+If you don’t comply, you will incur a 500 point deduction from your team’s overall rating for the tournament.
 This will essentially kill off your chances of progressing out of the group stages.

-Also, you can only qualify for the Managers Champions Cup if you have had a good result in the New Season Class Managers Cup.
+Also, you can only qualify for the Managers Champions Cup if you have had a great result in the New Season Class tournament.
 I play in the Free Class tournament exclusively because I still have a lot of good 2017-18 players from my scouting list.

 Each team in the group plays each another once, and the top 2 teams qualify for the knockout rounds.
 The 8 teams that qualify for the knockout rounds then compete to become the champion.

-This means that you need to set your team line-up, tactics and man-marking before the scheduled match timing.
-You can log back into PES Club Manager after at least 30 minutes from the start of the match to check the results, and watch the replay of the match if you want to.
+This means that you need to set your team lineup, tactics and man-marking before the scheduled match timing.
+You can log back into PES Club Manager after around 30 minutes from the start time to check the results, and watch the replay of the match if you want to.

 Other than that, there is nothing else to worry about.
 Your players’ stamina and motivation are always reset to full after each match.
-Cards and injuries do not carry forward to the next match in Online Cups too.
+Cards and injuries do not carry forward to the next match in online cups too.

 TOP PLAYER MANAGERS CUP 48

-This was the team that I used during the Managers Cup:
+This was the team that I used during the 48th Managers Cup:

 This was the team that beat me in the finals to win the Top Player Managers Cup 48:

-Good luck to all managers trying to win that elusive Online Cup, and hopefully I can win one myself someday.
+Good luck to all managers trying to win that elusive online cup, and hopefully I can win one myself someday.